Pangaea (album): Critical reception

 In The Village Voice, Robert Christgau gave Pangaeas CD reissue an honorable mention, citing "Zimbabwe" as the highlight while lamenting the flute playing and scant track listing.
 Davis biographer Jack Chambers found the performance "vastly" inferior to Agharta, as did Paul Tingen, who lamented Davis' reduced presence and role directing his band.
 Tingen also observed "a sense of tiredness and drift", which he attributed to the septet having played the first concert earlier that day: "There are several extended periods during which the band just plays out the grooves, waiting for Miles to give the next cue."
 In the Los Angeles Times, Bill Kohlhaase called Pangaea "a striking personal soundtrack of decline that, like Miles himself, suffers from exhaustion before playing itself out".

 AllMusic's Thom Jurek was more enthusiastic.
 Although he found the band less impressive here than on Agharta, Jurek said some individual members stood out more on Pangaea, which he found just "as relentless" and "plenty satisfying".
 J. D. Considine rated it half-a-star higher than Agharta in The Rolling Stone Album Guide.
 In The Penguin Guide to Jazz, Richard Cook and Brian Morton wrote that like its predecessor, Pangaeas lengthy performances combined musical forms from African-American genres with Karlheinz Stockhausen's "conception of a 'world music' that moves like creeping tectonic plates".
 Furthermore, Cook and Morton write that 'Miles's trumpet playing on these bruising, unconscionable records is of the highest and most adventurous order...'
 In May 1991, Pangaea was voted the ninth best reissue of the year in the Pazz & Jop, an annual poll of American critics published in The Village Voice.

+In naming it the 256th best 'heavy metal' album up to 1991, the author Chuck Eddy described Pangaea as a pair of jam sessions that "lasts too long", but spotlighted it as the only jazz album he knew with a printed demand to be played at the loudest possible volume; he praised the musicianship and in particular felt Cosey and Lucas were the highlights of the album after the opening ten minutes, writing that they "[unload] this unmatched speedcurdle as if they're Slayer's Kerry King and Motörhead's Fast Eddie Clarke, wasting the world."
+In his book Copendium (2012), Julian Cope describes Pangaea as a "far more distilled take on the music" than Agharta, and said of the similarity between the introductory beats of "Zimbabwe" and "Moja" from Dark Magus (recorded in 1974), "[the] sameness of the rhythm secured the listener in the knowledge that here was an African equivalent to the strictly defined rhythmic parameters of reggae."